Congolian rainforests: Flora and fauna

 The Congolian rainforests are home to over 10,000 species of plants of which 30% are endemic.
 The Congolian rainforests are less biodiverse than the Amazon and Southeast Asian rainforests.
 However, its plant and animal life is still more rich and varied than most other places on Earth.
 The Congolian Forests are a global 200 ecoregion.

-There are over 400 species of mammals in the rainforest, including African forest elephants, African bush elephants, chimpanzees, bonobos, mountain gorillas, and lowland gorillas.
+There are over 400 species of mammals in the rainforest, including African forest elephants, African bush elephants, leopards, bongos, red river hogs, chimpanzees, bonobos, mountain gorillas, and lowland gorillas.
 The okapi is endemic to the northeastern Congolian rainforests.

-The rainforests have 1,000 native species of birds, and 700 species of fish.
+The rainforests have 1,000 native species of birds like the grey parrot, brown nightjar and the bat hawk, and 700 species of fish like the Nile tilapia, Nile perch and the giraffe catfish.

 Conservation

 Threats to the rainforests include destruction and fragmentation of forests by commercial logging, oil palm plantations, and mining.
 The bushmeat trade and poaching is depleting the rainforests of wildlife.
-With annual forest loss of 0.3% during the 2000s, the region has the lowest deforestation rate of any major tropical forest zone.
+With annual forest loss of 0.3% during the 2000s, the region had the lowest deforestation rate of any major tropical forest zone.
+From 2015 to 2019, the rate of deforestation in the Democratic Republic of the Congo doubled.
+In 2021, deforestation of the Congolese rainforest increased by 5%.
+Over the past 20 years, 17.1 million hectares of forest have been cut down.